 Robert James Harlan was an entrepreneur, businessman, and army officer who devoted the second half of his life to political and civic service.
 Among his many accomplishments, in an 1879 speech before Congress titled “Migration is the Only Remedy for Our Wrongs,” Harlan argued for the right of blacks to migrate wherever they chose within the United States.
-Within the next year, 6,000 black “Exodusters” would leave Mississippi and Louisiana for Kansas.
+Within the next year, 6,000 black “Exodusters” left Mississippi and Louisiana for Kansas.

 Robert Harlan’s business acumen emerged early in life.
 At age eighteen he opened a barbershop in Harrodsburg.
 He later opened a grocery store in Lexington and also traded with local hunters in animal skins.
 In 1849 at age 32, the lure of gold took Harlan from Kentucky to California where he was one of the lucky few who tasted success during the California Gold Rush.
-Within a year and a half Harlan had amassed over $90,000 in gold, and in 1851, he moved from California to Cincinnati, Ohio where he invested in real estate and opened a photographic and daguerreotype gallery.
-In 1851 he also traveled to England to attend the first “World’s Fair.”
-In 1852 he married Josephine Floyd, the daughter of Virginia’s former governor John B. Floyd.
-In 1853 Josephine gave birth to a son, Robert James Jr., but she died when Robert Jr. was only six months old.
+Within a year and a half Harlan had amassed over $90,000 in gold, and in 1851, he moved from California to Cincinnati, Ohio, where he invested in real estate and opened a photographic and daguerreotype gallery.
+In 1851, he traveled to England to attend the first World’s Fair.
+In 1852, he married Josephine Floyd, the daughter of Virginia’s former governor John B. Floyd.
+In 1853, Josephine gave birth to a son, Robert James Jr., but she died when Robert Jr. was only six months old.
 (An earlier marriage had already produced three daughters.)
 Despite his business success and the freedom he enjoyed to travel, Harlan remained a slave.
-Following his wife’s death, Harlan sought to rectify his legal status, briefly returning to Kentucky sometime in the 1850s to purchase his freedom for $500.
+Following his wife’s death, Harlan sought to rectify his legal status, briefly returning to Kentucky in the 1850s to purchase his freedom for $500.

 Col. Robert James Harlan died at age 81 on September 24, 1897.